State University of New York at New Paltz: Athletics

 SUNY New Paltz teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Hawks are a member of the State University of New York Athletic Conference (SUNYAC), but are currently in a two-year process of exiting the conference.
-The Hawks will join the New Jersey Athletics Conference (NJAC) in the 2026–27 season.
+The Hawks are a member of the New Jersey Athletic Conference (NJAC).
 Men's sports include baseball, basketball, cross country, soccer, swimming & diving, volleyball and lacrosse; women's sports include basketball, cross country, field hockey, lacrosse, soccer, softball, swimming & diving, tennis and volleyball.

 For the first time in program history, New Paltz men’s volleyball team captured the NCAA Division III Tournament title in 2016.
 The win also marked the first NCAA title for any New Paltz team.
 Three years later, they defeated UC Santa Cruz to win their second championship in the sport and second for the school overall.